Nitrux/nitrux-desktop/README.md

-# Nitrux NX Desktop Meta package
+# Nitrux Desktop Meta package

 This repository contains the source to create the `nitrux-desktop` metapackage.